-Ronald W. Tysoe(2)(4) 59 Ronald W. Tysoe was elected a Director of Cintas in 2008.
+Ronald W. Tysoe(2)(4) 60

+Ronald W. Tysoe was elected a Director of Cintas in 2008.
 He is the Chairman of the Audit Committee.
 Mr. Tysoe served as Senior Advisor of Perella Weinberg Partners LP, a financial services firm, from October 2006 until his retirement in September 2007.
 He served as Vice Chairman of Federated Department Stores, Inc. (now known as Macy's Inc.), a clothing and home furnishings company, from April 1990 to October 2006.
-Mr. Tysoe is also a Director of Canadian Imperial Bank of Commerce, Scripps Networks Interactive, Inc., Pzena Investment Management, Inc. and Taubman Centers, Inc. He served as a director of Macy's Inc. from 1988 until 2005, Ohio Casualty Corporation from 2006 until 2007 and NRDC Acquisition Corp. (now known as Retail Opportunity Investments Corp.) from 2007 until 2009.
+Mr. Tysoe is also a Director of Canadian Imperial Bank of Commerce, Scripps Networks Interactive, Inc., Taubman Centers, Inc. and J. C. Penney Company, Inc. He served as a director of Macy's Inc. from 1988 until 2005, Ohio Casualty Corporation from 2006 until 2007, NRDC Acquisition Corp. (now known as Retail Opportunity Investments Corp.) from 2007 until 2009 and Pzena Investment Management, Inc. from 2008 until 2013.
 The Board believes that Mr. Tysoe's service as a Vice Chairman of another publicly-traded company, his independent director status and the fact that he is an "audit committee financial expert" under SEC guidelines, given his understanding of accounting and financial reporting, disclosures and controls, make his Board service extremely beneficial to Cintas.